jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 likelihood that users will be duped by the scam.
 Mass spam mailing activity.
 This attack aims to disrupt users through a denial\-of\-service strategy.
-Attackers subscribe the victim users email address to multiple lists, forums, message boards, and newsletters, resulting in the victim receiving an overwhelming number of emails, sometimes exceeding 1000 per minute.
-When this occurs, the victim is distracted and frustrated, often unable to notice legitimate warning or authenticationmessages in their overwhelmed inbox.
+Attackers subscribe the victim user’s email address to multiple lists, forums, message boards, and newsletters, resulting in the victim receiving an overwhelming number of emails, sometimes exceeding 1000 per minute.
+When this occurs, the victim is distracted and frustrated, often unable to notice legitimate warning or authentication

+messages in their overwhelmed inbox.
 How BEC is evolving
-As Microsofts cloud services continue to evolve through innovative breakthroughs, threat actors are adapting their social engineering techniques and use of technology to carry out more sophisticated
+As Microsoft’s cloud services continue to evolve through innovative breakthroughs, threat actors are adapting their social engineering techniques and use of technology to carry out more sophisticated